Credit Score Victims

 Life Events that May Impact Your Credit

-We’ve all heard that credit is important.
-Credit scores affect the interest rates we get.
-What’s on a credit report can make or break whether someone gets a job he or she applies for.
+Credit is important.
 And when credit gets ruined, the results can be catastrophic.
-But sometimes, certain live events or circumstances beyond our control can have a negative impact that hurts our finances, our credit reports, and our credit scores.
-Debt can get out of control.
-A job loss can cause us to fall behind on bills.
-A medical emergency can lead to maxed out credit cards.
-These can seem like hopeless situations with no way out.
-We’re going to outline six different circumstances that can have a significant impact on your credit and potential solutions to help you get back on track with your credit situation.
+But sometimes, certain live events or circumstances beyond our control can have a negative impact that hurts our credit profile.
+We’re going to outline six different circumstances that can have a significant impact on your credit and provide potential solutions to help you get back on track with your credit situation.

 Identity theft is a very real fear for consumers.
 Increased access to technology and online shopping make consumers ideal targets for hackers.
 Data breaches are happening more than ever, making identity theft rampant.
 Scammers prey on innocent consumers who end up with stolen information, leading to financial devastation.
 We’re going to outline some signs of identity theft and talk about what you can do about it.